friedger/info_tokens/docs/how_to_buy/buy_from_exchange.md

 # Buy ThreeFold tokens from an online exchange

-This is a two-steps process:
+This is a two-step process:
 - First, [buy Bitcoin (BTC)](#step1)
 - Then [exchange your BTC for ThreeFold tokens (TFT)](#step2)